-The Supreme Court of Iran is the highest judicial body of the state.
+The Supreme Court of Iran is the highest judicial body in the state.
 Its members are chosen by the head of the judiciary and appointed directly by the Supreme Leader.
 A Special Clerical Court is also explicitly established to try the clergy members for various crimes, including 'ideological offenses'.
-The Supreme Leader oversees it and has managed to silence many clerics who have criticized the regime's policies over the years.
+The Supreme Leader oversees it and has managed to silence many clerics who have criticised the regime's policies over the years.

 In comparison, Saudi Arabia is a monarchy.
-There is a complete lack of any democratic structures within the political framework of the country (except elections at the municipality level) mainly because democratic ideals are not compatible with Wahhabism.
-The Kingdom had never written a constitution other than the Basic Law of the Government document, which provides guidelines for running the government, and the rights and responsibilities of the citizens.
-Since the Kingdom is a monarchy, the King holds absolute political power and has the unrestricted right to assign and dismiss ministers and judges.
-The three crucial ministries of Defense, Interior, and Foreign Affairs, and the 13 regional governorships are all held by members of the Saud family.
-The King is also the Prime Minister and the protector of the two holy mosques of Islam, namely the Al-Haram Mosque in Mecca and the Prophet's Mosque in Medina.
+There is a complete lack of any democratic structures within the political framework of the country (except elections at the municipality level), mainly because democratic ideals are not compatible with Wahhabism.
+The Kingdom had never written a constitution other than the Basic Law of the Government document, which provides guidelines for running the government and the rights and responsibilities of the citizens.
+Since the kingdom is a monarchy, the king holds absolute political power and has the unrestricted right to assign and dismiss ministers and judges.
+The three crucial ministries of defence, interior, and foreign affairs, and the thirteen regional governorships are all held by members of the Saud family.
+The king is also the prime minister and the protector of the two holy mosques of Islam, namely the Al-Haram Mosque in Mecca and the Prophet's Mosque in Medina.
 The legislative body called the Consultative Council, established in 1991, is supposed to be the legislative branch, yet it has limited powers and only symbolic authority.
-It is the King who has the ultimate power to appoint or dismiss members of the government, include whoever he wants in the council meetings and also choose the topics of discussion.
+It is the king who has the ultimate power to appoint or dismiss members of the government, include whoever he wants in the council meetings, and also choose the topics of discussion.

-Other than the King, it is the Wahhabi ulema who exercises enormous power and influence over the political system of Saudi Arabia.
-The Council of Senior Scholars was established by a royal decree in 1971 and is the head of the official religious establishment and advises the King on all religious matters.
-The King appoints the Council, and the government pays the members their salaries.
-Such is the power of this Council that in 2010, King Abdullah declared that only the members of the Council, as well as a few selected Islamic scholars, could issue a fatwa in Saudi Arabia.
-The Council often provides religious support for government policies and rarely opposes them.
+Other than the king, it is the Wahhabi ulema who exercises enormous power and influence over the political system of Saudi Arabia.
+The Council of Senior Scholars was established by a royal decree in 1971, is the head of the official religious establishment, and advises the king on all religious matters.
+The king appoints the council, and the government pays the members their salaries.
+Such is the power of this council that in 2010, King Abdullah declared that only the members of the council, as well as a few selected Islamic scholars, could issue a fatwa in Saudi Arabia.
+The council often provides religious support for government policies and rarely opposes them.
 Similar to the ulema in Iran, the Wahhabi ulema are also the ultimate interpreters of the Shariah.
 They also control the Ministry of Islamic Affairs Endowments, the Ministry of Justice, and the Committee for the Promotion of Virtue and the Prevention of Vice (religious police).